10 Effects of Environmental Pollution

-All living creatures, including humans, are at threat because of reckless people and countries.
+What are the 10 Effects of Environmental Pollution?
+All living creatures, including humans, are threatened by reckless people and countries.
 So, environmental pollution has become one of the biggest global problems in recent decades.
 Population growth and the use of greenhouse gases are the main reasons for this problem.
 However, the decimation of woodlands and the destruction of vegetation caused by distorted urbanization are also among the most important factors.
 Many studies have been launched both regionally and globally to address environmental pollution.
 At the beginning of these studies, the sustainable development strategy is included.
 Within the scope of this strategy, afforestation is carried out in many places, and restrictions are imposed on the use of chemical drugs.
 In this way, it is aimed to preserve vegetation and biodiversity.

 Environmental Pollution and Global Warming

 Humans are not the only creatures that suffer from environmental pollution.
 Flora and fauna face the same problem as well.
 Global warming is one of the biggest environmental problems today.
-With the increase in carbon emissions, average temperatures have increased worldwide, which has led to the melting of glaciers.
+With the increase in carbon emissions, average temperatures have increased worldwide, leading to glaciers melting.
 The melting of glaciers has caused the extinction of hundreds of animals.

 Along with global warming, the risk of flooding the earth has also arisen.
 Changing the direction of air currents has a big effect on global warming.
 Therefore, the climate has changed in many places, and the diversity of living things has decreased in many regions which affects humankind in terms of quality of life.
 The decimation of many animals, especially polar bears, is the most devastating consequence of global warming and climate change.